danielpereira/AoE3UnHardcoded/README.md

 In order to use the code provided by this project, you'll need to download the Patcher and the uhc patch files in the /Patcher directory and open your Age of Empires 3 TAD .exe with it

 For more information about the Patcher, check the README.md file at the /Patcher directory.

-Aditionally, you can also assemble the codes in the /Projects using the Flat Assembler, and then inject the generated .dlls into the game.

-Different projects can have specific instructions associated with them, so be sure to read the HOWTO of a project before attempting to use the asm code.

 Contributing